jhpyle/docassemble/README.md

           AllowOverride none
           Require all granted
         </Directory>
-        Alias /robots.txt /var/www/html/robots.txt
-        Alias /favicon.ico /var/www/html/favicon.ico

         ErrorLog /var/log/apache2/error.log
         LogLevel warn
         CustomLog /var/log/apache2/access-da.log combined
       </VirtualHost>
     </IfModule>

 You can run `docassemble` on HTTP rather than HTTPS if you want to, but since the `docassemble` web application uses a password system, it is a good idea to run it on HTTPS.
+If you want to run docassemble on HTTP, copy the `WSGIDaemonProcess` line, the `WSGIScriptAlias` line, and the `Directory` section into the `<VirtualHost *:80>` section of your Apache configuration file.

+`docassemble` uses a SQL database.
+These instructions assume a PostgreSQL database, but any database compatible with Python's sqlalchemy should work with appropriate changes to the `/etc/docassemble/config.yml` file.
 Set up the database by running:

     echo 'create role "www-data" login; create database docassemble;' | sudo -u postgres psql sudo -u postgres python ~/docassemble/docassemble_webapp/docassemble/webapp/create_tables.py